 This would not be the last interchange to be added.
 The Keyser Avenue interchange was added in the early 1990s.
 Construction began in February 1991 on the interchange that served as the final exit on the Northeast Extension while the Wyoming Valley mainline toll barrier was built and the Scranton Interchange underwent reconstruction.
 The interchange was designed by Gannett Flemming, Inc. of Camp Hill and American Asphalt Paving of Shavertown performed the construction.
 Wyoming Sand and Stone supplied materials for the project.
-The interchange completely opened in 1992 and completed Interstate 476.
+The interchange completely opened in 1992 which signaled the completion of Interstate 476.

 As mentioned above, work also began on the mainline north of the Wyoming Valley interchange.
 An $11 million project began on March 19, 1991 with the demolition of the old Wyoming Valley interchange and construction of a seven lane mainline barrier two and a quarter miles south.
 This is now where the ticket system ends, because from that point north the highway is a coin drop system as on the toll highways in Southwest Pennsylvania.
 In November 1992, this section of the Turnpike reopened to traffic.

 In 1996, the Turnpike Commission lobbied to have the Interstate 476 designation extended north of the Mid-County Interchange and the entire length of the Northeast Extension.
 The official designation change occurred on November 1, 1996.
 Prior to that, the section from Exit 20 to Exit 131 was designated as PA 9.
 So as not to confuse travelers, and to mark every section of the Turnpike as I-76 or an I-x76, the Federal Highway Administration granted the designation change.